 You won't find a "shopping cart " here on my website because I never know exactly what colors and styles I will have immediately available.
-I am a part of a movement called "slow cloth" which inclueds sustainable practices and values high quality over large quantity.
-So, please look around, and if you like what you see, check my schedule for an event near you, visit Shimai Gallery of Contemporary Craft in Nashville OR contact me directly at firstname.lastname@example.org And please everyone, stay safe, stay well and stay kind.
+I am a part of a movement called "slow cloth" that promotes sustainable practices and which values high quality over large quantity.
+So, please look around, and if you like what you see, check my schedule for a safe event near you.
+You can also visit Shimai Gallery of Contemporary Craft in Nashville and on Facebook OR contact me directly at firstname.lastname@example.org And please everyone, stay safe, stay well and stay kind.

 Where did this journey start?
-Looking back I have always made "stuff" Potholders as a kid, clothes for myself and others.
+Looking back I have always made things - potholders as a kid, clothes for myself and others.
 Eventually I went on to a fine arts degree in Fabric Design at the University of Georgia.
-Today I exhibit at art fairs throughout the southeast and at Shimai Gallery of Contemporary Craft in Nashville TN
+Today I exhibit at art fairs throughout the southeast and at Shimai Gallery of Contemporary Craft in Nashville, TN.

-Like many others before me I view weaving as a metaphor for like - a sometimes simple, sometimes comple process that combines separate individual strands to form a new and coherent whole.
-Life too is a beautiful fabric - made colorful and interesting by our diversity; made strong and whole byt the interconnectedness of us all
+Like many others before me I view weaving as a metaphor for life - a sometimes simple, sometimes complex process that combines separate individual strands to form a new and coherent whole.
+Life too is a beautiful fabric - made colorful and interesting by our diversity; made strong and whole by the interconnectedness of us all.